 Tool Container has a One Tool Example.
 Visit Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer.

 Use Tool Container to organize tools in a workflow.
-Use the tool to isolate a section or process in a workflow.
-Tool containers can be disabled to prevent the tools inside from running, and also collapsed to take up less room on the canvas.
+You can use the tool to isolate a section or process in a workflow.
+You can disable tool containers to prevent the tools inside from running.
+You can also collapse them so they take up less room on the canvas.

 Group Tools in a Container

 There are multiple ways to group tools in a container: